-The original trailer for the game (seen above) was revealed at E3 2016, although no gameplay footage has been shown prior to E3 2018.
+The original trailer for the game (seen above) was revealed at E3 2016, although no gameplay footage had been shown prior to E3 2018.
 Kojima did initially give us an estimated release date, stating that the game will be out before the Olympics that will take place in 2020, hinting that the game might be out earlier than expected.

-Now, even though the game was originally thought to be a multi-platform release, it quickly turned out that it will be a PlayStation 4 exclusive.
+Now, even though the game was originally thought to be a multi-platform release, it quickly turned out that it would be a PlayStation 4 exclusive.
 Seeing as how the game is funded and will be published by Sony, this does not come across as much of a surprise.

 Death Stranding Gameplay

 We got the first glimpse of actual gameplay footage with the E3 2018 trailer, though this trailer was mainly focused on showcasing the capabilities of the Decima engine and the beauty of the in-game world.
 It did, however, show a short stealth section towards the end, meaning that stealth will indeed play a big role when it comes to dealing with incorporeal enemies.
 Plus, it did briefly show the protagonist wielding a rifle, suggesting that combat will also definitely be a part of the formula.